charles-lao/citybay-signup/README.md

 # citybay-signup
-Simple project using HTML and CSS to create forms with client-side validation
+Simple sign-up page using HTML and CSS to learn and create forms with client-side validation.
 # live-preview
 https://charles-lao.github.io/citybay-signup/